finbourne/luminesce-sdk-java/sdk/docs/SqlDesignApi.md

 > String putQueryDesignToSql(queryDesign)

-[EXPERIMENTAL] PutQueryDesignToSql: Generates SQL from a structured query design
+[EXPERIMENTAL] PutQueryDesignToSql: Makes SQL from a structured query design

-SQL Designer specification to generate SQL from
+Generates SQL from a QueryDesign object  &gt; This method is generally only intended for IDE generation purposes.  &gt; It is largely internal to the Finbourne web user interfaces and subject to change without notice.

 ### Example